Term Frequency: Complete Guide to TF Weighting Schemes for Text Analysis

 Augmented Term Frequency

-So far, we've addressed how to weight individual term counts, but we haven't tackled a more fundamental problem: document length.
-A 10,000-word document will naturally have higher raw term frequencies than a 100-word document, even if both discuss the same topic with equal emphasis.
-When comparing documents, this length bias can drown out meaningful differences in content.
+So far, we've transformed individual term counts—compressing them with logarithms or collapsing them to binary indicators.
+But we've ignored a confounding factor that affects all these approaches: document length.
+A 10,000-word document will naturally contain more occurrences of any term than a 100-word document, even if both discuss the same topic with equal emphasis.

 The Document Length Problem